-Charlotte Martin (née Jarvis) joined Aldermore in 2016 as an HR co-ordinator and swiftly moved up the ranks to become an HR consultant today.
+Charlotte Martin (née Jarvis) joined Aldermore in 2016 as a People Co-ordinator and swiftly moved up the ranks to become a People Consultant today.
 Here she shares her career story and experience as a woman working in finance.

 I actually didn’t know much about Aldermore until I was approached about a role.
 I used to work for a small, family-owned company and felt that Aldermore had the perfect combination of being a much bigger position on a much larger scale, whilst still having a similar family vibe to my previous role.
 I was so enthused by the manager who recruited me and I continue to be inspired by her each day.

 The opportunities are endless.
-I started off as an HR co-ordinator and moved into a team lead position in May 2018.
+I started off as a People Co-ordinator and moved into a team lead position in May 2018.
 I spent 15 months in that role and can honestly say it was both one of the hardest yet most rewarding experiences I’ve had in my career.
-Over time, I naturally took on more responsibility and was tasked with leading a project on the HR support model.
-It was a steep learning curve but gave me the chance to shine; I was promoted to my current HR consultant role in August last year.
+Over time, I naturally took on more responsibility and was tasked with leading a project on the people support model.
+It was a steep learning curve but gave me the chance to shine; I was promoted to my current People Consultant role in August last year.
 For me, this is a fantastic example of how being deeply invested in our work not only achieves great outcomes for the business but also pays off for you as an individual too.